-Dr. Cannon has published over 1000 original articles, reviews, book chapters or electronic publications in the field of acute coronary syndromes and prevention.
-He has received numerous awards, including the Alfred Steiner Research Award, and the Upjohn Achievement in Research Award, and leadership awards from the American College of Cardiology and the American Heart Association.
+Dr. Cannon has published over 1000 original articles, reviews, or book chapters in the field of acute coronary syndromes and prevention and has authored or edited 20 books.
+He has received numerous awards, including leadership awards from the American College of Cardiology, American Heart Association and National Lipid Association.

 Recent Contributions to PracticeUpdate:

 - LDL-C Level Reduction With Lipid-Lowering Therapy for Primary Prevention of Major Vascular Events Among Older Individuals

 - Long-Term Efficacy and Safety of Moderate-Intensity Statin With Ezetimibe Combination Therapy vs High-Intensity Statin Monotherapy in Patients With ASCVD